Enriched purity and presentability in Banach spaces: Injectivity

-\begin{rem} { \em Lindenstrauss spaces are Banach spaces which are ideals in every superspace (\cite{ALN}).
+\begin{rem} { \em Lindenstrauss spaces are Banach spaces which are ideals in every superspace (\cite[4.1]{ALN}).
 Hence $K$ is a Lindenstrauss space if and only if every isometry $K\to L$ is pure.
-This implies the well-known characterization of Lindenstrauss spaces as Banach spaces approximately injective w.r.t. isometries between finite-dimensional Banach spaces.
+This implies the well-known characterization of Lindenstrauss spaces as Banach spaces approximately injective with respect to isometries between finite-dimensional Banach spaces.

 Indeed, let $K$ be Lindenstrauss, $h:A\to B$ be an isometry between finite-dimensional Banach spaces and $f:A\to K$.
 Consider the pushout